March Madness Betting In New York

 Prop bets

-Besides betting on the outcome of a game, you can also wager on proposition bets (or “props”) surrounding particular teams.
-But what are prop bets?
+Besides wagering on the outcome of a game, you can also select proposition bets (or “props”) surrounding particular teams.
+But what are props?
 Simply stated, these markets typically concern results within the game rather than the game’s outcome.
-As a reminder, New York does not allow prop betting on indivdual college athlete performances (in addition to any bets on in-state teams).
-You’ll need to stick to game-focused prop bets.
+As a reminder, New York does not allow prop wagering when it comes to indivdual college athlete performances (in addition to any bets on in-state teams).
+You’ll need to stick to game-focused props.

 For example, you could wager on if Duke or North Carolina will reach 10 points first.
 Or you could wager on the Blue Devils as a team to finish with over or under 48.5 rebounds.

-There are many types of prop bets, such as betting on a team to score the first basket.
-Final Four games usually feature a huge variety of these betting opportunities, so keep an eye out for those team prop bets.
+There are many types of prop wagers you can make, such as picking a team to score the first basket.
+Final Four games usually feature a huge variety of these opportunities, so keep an eye out for those team props.

-Speaking of alternative types of betting, live betting or “in game” wagering, is another popular March Madness betting method.
+Speaking of alternative types of wagering, live wagering or “in game” wagering, is another popular March Madness selection.

-Live betting involves placing all sorts of bets — moneyline, point spreads, totals, props — as the game is in progress, with odds constantly adjusting with every play.
+Live wagering involves placing all sorts of selections — moneyline, point spreads, totals, props — as the game is in progress, with odds constantly adjusting with every play.

-One important note to keep in mind: while you can bet on college hoops in NY, wagering on in-state teams or on events taking place within the borders is prohibited.
+One important note to keep in mind: while you can wager on college hoops in NY, wagering on in-state teams or on events taking place within the borders is prohibited.
 That’s a slight bummer, but the good news is that there are plenty of other games to choose from.
+Especially during the NCAA Tournament.

 Which New York teams are eligible for March Madness?